jdhitsolutions/PSScriptTools/docs/Get-WindowsVersion.md

 ## DESCRIPTION

 This is a PowerShell version of the winver.exe utility.
-This command uses PowerShell remoting to query the registry on a remote machine to retrieve Windows version information.The parameters are the same as in Invoke-Command.
+This command uses PowerShell remoting to query the registry on a remote machine to retrieve Windows version information.
+The parameters are the same as in Invoke-Command.

 ## EXAMPLES